Owl81001/Truly-Optimized/README.md

 **Compatibility**

-Truly Performed contains no content mods and is fully client-sided which allows you to join any server!
+Truly Optimized contains no content mods and is fully client-sided which allows you to join any server!

 **Tweaks**

-Truly Performed has pre-set tweaks which allows you to maximize performance and play without any necessary changes.
+Truly Optimized has pre-set tweaks which allows you to maximize performance and play without any necessary changes.

 **Built on Quilt**